 \section{Related Topics}

-Despite the intense interest within the research community in PR, the patent industry has many other challenges and open problems which are of high interest and value to various stakeholders such as economists, R\&D managers, and legal professionals to name a few.
+Despite intense interest within the research community in patent retrieval, the patent industry has many other challenges and open problems which are of high interest and value to various stakeholders, such as economists, R\&D managers, and legal professionals, to name a few.
 In this section, we try to lightly touch on these tasks and highlight some challenges and possible future directions.